phunnicutt1/undergroundBeats/undergroundBeats_design_doc.md

 ### Conclusion

 By integrating audio deconstruction and automatic variation generation, Underground Beats offers a groundbreaking approach to music creation.
 It combines the precision of machine learning with the flexibility of real-time manipulation, all wrapped in an intuitive interface.
-This isn’t just another DAW or beat-maker—it’s a creative partner that empowers artists to explore, experiment, and craft something truly original.
+This isn’t just another DAW or beat-maker—it’s a creative partner that empowers artists to explore, experiment, and craft something truly original.rooat